Tekton

 Create a Secret containing username and password that the build should use to authenticate to the container registry.

-kubectl create secret docker-registry docker-user-pass \
+kubectl create secret docker-registry registry-user-pass \

 --docker-username=<USERNAME> \